 Why Doesn’t Board Certification Indicate a Lawyer Specializes in Personal Injury?

 Being board certified in civil trials doesn’t mean the lawyer has extensive experience in personal injury.
-A board certified lawyer may have a general practice or may do mostly divorce or criminal trials and have much less personal injury experience than a lawyer who only does personal injury cases but doesn’t have certification.
+A board-certified civil trial lawyer may have a general practice or may do mostly divorce trials and have no or little more personal injury experience than a lawyer who only does personal injury cases but doesn’t have certification.

 Some lawyers have a general practice representing clients in all sorts of matters from contracts, divorce, criminal to personal injury.
 The problem is that just like medicine, the law is far more complicated today than it was years ago.
 Today, a lawyer cannot stay on top of any field of law while practicing in several.